 The site is zoned Residential 2(a).
-The application is for the subdivision of one lot into forty five lots including thirty eight residential lots and seven residue lots.
-The applicant has advised that the proposed residue lots could be developed for residential flat buildings and a town house development site in the future.
-The application also seeks approval for physical works such as road, bridge construction and drainage infrastructure.
+The application is for the subdivision of one lot into forty six lots including forty five residential lots and one residue lot.
+The applicant has advised that the proposed residue lot could be developed for a residential flat building in the future.
+The application also seeks approval for physical works such as road and drainage infrastructure.